 There are many reasons why a floor plan should be included in every property marketing campaign.
-Thanks to the internet potential buyers view tens if not hundreds of properties when looking to buy and it is incredibly hard to remember each one.
+Thanks to the internet, potential buyers view tens if not hundreds of properties when looking to buy, and it is incredibly hard to remember each one.

 Floor plans allow potential buyers to see how a house works and whether or not they would take the time to view it in person.
 Layout, flow and sizes are all factors shown by a floor plan that buyers take into consideration.
-With a clearer understanding of layout, floor plans can provide potential buyers and investors the opportunity to plan renovations by showing which walls can be removed and where additional features could be added.
+With a clearer understanding of layout, floor plans can provide potential buyers and investors with the opportunity to plan renovations by showing which walls can be removed and where additional features could be added.

-With many new and exciting types of floor plans with interactive qualities that can be incorporated into agency websites and listing sites, it further enhances the buyers experience and allows them to really see the potential of a home.
+With many new and exciting types of floor plans with interactive qualities that can be incorporated into agency websites and listing sites, it further enhances the buyers’ experience and allows them to really see the potential of a home.

 Which Floor Plan Would Best Suit Your Marketing?

 Standard B&W Floor Plans And Site Plans

 This is the bread and butter of floor plans.
 They provide the dimensions of a property and its rooms, can be included into listing websites with ease, can be downloaded easily as a PDF, JPEG or GIF and provide the opportunity to create more elaborate Interactive Floor Plans.

 Site Plans include a home’s floor plan in relation to the layout of its garden or grounds, including prominent external features and outbuildings.

 Black and White Floor Plans are best used for rental properties and sales targeted at builders, or sales with low budgets.